Plumsail/forms-docs/SharePoint/design-sp.rst

 Be careful when saving more than one form, it's easy to forget that two forms might have different JavaScript attached to them and overwrite existing code.

-.. note::   If you ever want to go back and revert some changes, you can always :doc:`restore a previous version of a form </how-to/form-versions>`.
+If you ever want to go back and revert some changes, you can always :doc:`restore a previous version of a form </how-to/form-versions>`.

-Reset a form to the default MS form
+Resetting a form to the default state
 **************************************************
 If you decide that you no longer want to utilize a specific form, you can open it in the editor and click the Reset button: